Erin Meyer: The Culture Map: Breaking Through the Invisible Boundaries of Global Business

 Meyer wrote her first book, The Culture Map: Breaking Through the Invisible Boundaries of Global Business in 2014.
-This book represents her collective research data from over thirty different countries.
+This book represents her collective research data from over thirty countries.
 In the book she provides a framework for evaluating different cultures and then offers strategies for improving international success.
 She has identified 8 dimensions that capture most of the differences within and among cultures.
 Using this method, Meyer has also developed a self-assessment tool for Harvard Business Review, which helps in seeing where one falls on each of the eight scales.

 The book received positive reviews from critics and the media.
 The Huffington Post wrote that "whether you're a corporate or traditional diplomat, global traveler, government official, or passionate world citizen, this is the one book you should not miss." and Forbes wrote that "The Culture Map stands out as a practical book to explain and frame a very difficult collection of concepts that are increasingly relevant today."
 In an article about the book, Inc. called it "superb."

-The Eight Scales

-Each of the eight scales is described as a continuum between the two ends which are diametric opposite or at least competing positions as follows: